jackdomleo7/jackdomleo.dev/blog/2022/software-developer-job-hunting-is-not-simple.md

 We developers are lucky in the sense that it can be a lot easier than other industries to find roles and move roles, but it does come with its difficulties.
 Below is a short list of rules I try my best to stick to when looking for new roles:

 - Get initial insight about the current market
-  - By researching salary reports such as [Talent Club's 2022 European Tech Salary Report](https://bit.ly/3loK5LI)
+  - By researching salary reports such as [talent.io's 2022 European Tech Salary Report](https://bit.ly/3loK5LI)
   - By speaking with recruiters who specialise in your area
 - Do some initial research about what exactly it is you want in your next role (remember, you want to progress your career, not necessarily just move roles)
 - If you do go through a recruitment agency, be sure to work with recruiters who give you a friendly vibe, you feel you can trust and who listen to your needs